 The north wall is said to have been knocked down during the civil wars of 1642 - 1646, but was rebuilt and much modified in 1849 when the church was completely restored.
 At the same time that this restoration work was being undertaken, the south aisle modernised.

 In 2012 St James Church was re-ordered so that we can now offer flexible space for community groups.
 Movable oak chairs replaced the pews so that events such as line dancing and Tots and Carers Group can benefit from the space in the nave.
-The bells were also rehung and we now have a peal of 6 bells and a vibrant group of bell ringers.
+The bells were also rehung and we now have a peal of 6 bells and an enthusiastic group of bell ringers.

 We offer a warm welcome to all who benefit from the church in any way - and are proud to be an inclusive, open church for those of faith, no faith or those exploring faith.
 Come and visit us if you can!